Barbell Deadlift | Technique, Tutorial, Benefits

 Keeping your eyes fixed on a point to your front, stand up ensuring to force the hips forward as you do so.

 Once fully erect, there should be a slight bend in the knees.
 Also, from a side angle, a vertical line could be drawn from your shoulders down to your heels.
 A common mistake is to lean back.
-DO NOT do this!
-All you will succeed in doing is compressing the intervertebral discs in the lumbar region.
+DO NOT do this.
+All you will succeed in doing is compressing the intervertebral discs in the lumbar region of your spine.

 To conclude the exercise, simply return the bar to the floor under control.
 Or, if you're using bumper plates, drop the bar.